-Pauline joined Napoleon in France for his “Hundred Days” return to power in 1815, she was detained by the Austrians in Italy.
+Although Pauline wanted to join Napoleon in France for his “Hundred Days” return to power in 1815, she was detained by the Austrians in Italy.
 After Napoleon’s defeat at the Battle of Waterloo and subsequent exile to St. Helena, Pauline moved to Rome.
-This is where we find her in Napoleon in America, along with her mother Letizia, her brothers Louis and Lucien, and her Uncle Joseph Fesch.
+This is where we find her in Napoleon in America, along with her mother Letizia, her brothers Louis and Lucien, and her uncle Joseph Fesch.
 She had an apartment in the Palazzo Borghese.
 She also acquired a villa, dubbed the Villa Paolina (Paulina), which is now the French Embassy to the Holy See.
 She had the building and gardens extensively renovated.
 The Villa became renowned for Pauline’s hospitality, taste and splendour.
 She received many distinguished visitors and every week played hostess to a spectacular ball, concert, soiree or play.

 In 1820, Elizabeth Patterson Bonaparte (the American ex-wife of Napoleon’s youngest brother, Jerome) wrote to her father regarding Pauline.

 She is about thirty-seven years of age, the handsomest woman in Europe of her age, excessively luxurious, consequently expensive in her habits, said to be extremely capricious in her attachments… [S]he occupies a superb palace, receives the homage of all strangers of distinction: pleasure is the sole pursuit in Italy.
 Her modes of existence are magnificent, although capricious and spoiled by adulation, which in a beautiful woman and a princess is very natural.
 They say she is good au fond.
 (10)

 Pauline continued to succumb to bouts of ill health.
 She also fretted about Napoleon and hoped to secure his release or to join him in exile.
 On July 11, 1821, she wrote to British Prime Minister Lord Liverpool: